Zaid-Ajaj/the-elmish-book/chapters/commands/working-with-http.md

 ```fsharp
 xhr.``open``(method="GET", url="/index.html")
 ```
-Every HTTP request has a specific method, each of which tell the server how to respond to our request.
-The method "GET" says "Hey server, can you please GET me the data that is available at the specified URL?"
-In which case the server goes: "Yeah sure thing, I will first check if I can find what you are asking me for".
-After thinking a for bit, the server responds to the client with "There you go, I was able to find the contents you requested, here they are and everything is OK!".

-An "OK" from the server is status code 200 for the client which is what was printed to the console of the browser because the server was able to find the specified resource.
+The server returned a response with status code 200 for the client which is what was printed to the console of the browser because the server was able to find the specified resource.
 Now if we ask for a resource that does not exist, i.e. a file that is not present in the `public` directory such as `/non-existent.txt` and re-run the code, we get the following in our console:

 <div style="width:100%;">
   <div style="margin: 0 auto; width:100%;">